MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ## Docker Build

-Once a dockerfile has been created and saved to disk, `docker build` can be run to create the new image.
-The `docker build` command takes several optional parameters and a path to the dockerfile.
+Once a Dockerfile has been created and saved to disk, `docker build` can be run to create the new image.
+The `docker build` command takes several optional parameters and a path to the Dockerfile.
 For complete documentation on Docker Build, including a list of all build options, see [Build at Docker.com](https://docs.docker.com/engine/reference/commandline/build/#build-with).

 ```none
 Docker build [OPTIONS] PATH